tonethar/IGME-330-Master/notes/3-ml-posenet.md

 ## II.
 API

 - The pose data we get back from the API looks like this - an `x`, a `y`, and a `confidence` value for multiple locations of a body
-- Below we can see that these lcoations are named:
+- Below we can see that these locations are named:

 ```
 pose: